 - Annual limits specify how much you can borrow each academic year.

 - Aggregate limits (also called cumulative limits) specify how much you can borrow through the loan program.

+I am a dependent undergraduate student.
 How can I get my loan limits increased?

 If you have unusual family circumstances (such as a parent in prison), contact your school’s financial aid office and ask for a dependency override to get independent student limits.